eljoey/BDO-Api-Helper/docs/itemSearch.md

 - Count is the amount of items currently available on the marketplace.

-- Enchance grade is 0 for base and goes up to 20 for PEN.
+- Enchance grade is 0 for base and goes up to 20 for Armor/Weapons and 5 for Accessories.

 - Total trades is the total amount of trades done for the item at the enhLevel.

+- Grade is the quality of of the item.